Karl Malone: Family

 In 2018, Malone said about his relationship with his older children, "I didn't handle it right; I was wrong. ...
 Father Time is the biggest thief that's out there, and you can't get that back."

+Religion

+Malone has identified as a Baptist in the past, and his wife and children are Catholics.
+However, he is said to have served as godfather to Samuel, the son of David Stockton.
+The Stocktons are devout Catholics whose Church requires that godparents also be Catholics.

 Politics

 Malone donated $4,000 to the 2004 reelection campaign of President George W. Bush and $2,000 to the 2004 U.S. Senate campaign of Lisa Murkowski, a Republican from Alaska.
 In 2002, Malone donated $1,000 to the campaign of incumbent U.S. Representative Jim Matheson, a Democrat representing Utah's 2nd congressional district.
 Malone appeared on the "Great American Panel" segment of the Fox News talk show Hannity in March 2009.
 He advocated support for farmers in Louisiana who were about to lose their jobs due to the closing of Pilgrim's Pride plants.

-Malone has served on the board of directors of the National Rifle Association (NRA), a national firearms advocacy organization in the USA.
+Malone has served on the board of directors of the National Rifle Association of America (NRA), a national firearms advocacy organization.